Chad Marshall

 Chad Marshall (born August 22, 1984) is an American former professional soccer player.
 During his 16-year career, he played for Columbus Crew and Seattle Sounders FC in Major League Soccer.
-He was a three-time MLS Defender of the Year Award winner.
+Regarded as one of the league's greatest players of all time, he was a three-time MLS Defender of the Year Award winner, two-time MLS Cup winner, four-time Supporters' Shield winner, a U.S. Open Cup winner, and was selected to four All-Star teams.

-Career

-Youth and college
+Youth and college career

-Marshall attended Rubidoux High School in Riverside, California, where he was an NCSAA All-American, Parade All-America selection, and Parades Best Defender in his senior year, and a Parade All-American his junior year.
+Marshall attended Rubidoux High School in Jurupa Valley, California where he was an NCSAA All-American, Parade All-America selection his junior and senior years, and Parades Best Defender in his senior year.
 Coming out of high school he was rated as the top college soccer recruit in the country by Soccer America.
 In addition to his soccer exploits, Chad was also an avid equestrian.
-He played club soccer for the prestigious club soccer team Irvine Strikers coached by the legendary club coach Don Ebert.
+He played club soccer for the prestigious club soccer team Irvine Strikers coached by the legendary club coach Don Ebert, helping lead the team to four state titles.
 He attended the IMG Soccer Academy in fall 2000 through spring 2001.
-Chad attended Stanford University for two years a brief stint at Harding University.
+Chad attended Stanford University for college, and as a freshman in 2002, He started 20 of 21 regular season games en route to earning Soccer America's Freshman of the Year and Second Team All-Pac-10 honors.
+He scored two game-winning overtime goals in the NCAA College Cup playoffs, securing 2-1 victories against Furman in the third round and Creighton in the semifinals, while being named to that year's College Cup All-Tournament team.
 After two seasons with the Cardinal, he decided to turn pro.